What Is an Appraisal Gap in Real Estate?

 An appraisal contingency protects the buyer if the home appraises below the purchase price.
 It allows the buyer to renegotiate or cancel without losing their escrow deposit if the terms are followed.

 Without this contingency, the buyer may be required to proceed or risk losing their escrow deposit.
+Buyers should review their contract carefully with their agent before signing to understand exactly what protection they have if the appraisal comes in as an appraisal shortfall.

 What Is an Appraisal Gap Clause or Guarantee?

 Pro Tip: A capped appraisal gap clause can strengthen an offer while still protecting the buyer from unlimited risk.
+For example, a buyer might agree to cover up to $20,000 of appraisal gap coverage above the appraised value, giving the seller confidence without leaving the buyer fully exposed if the appraisal comes in significantly low.

-Wellington FL Appraisal Gap Insight
+Appraisal Gap Insight

-In Wellington, appraisal gaps can become more common when homes have features that buyers value, but nearby closed sales do not fully reflect.
+Appraisal gaps can become more common when homes have features that buyers value, but nearby closed sales do not fully reflect.
 That can include premium waterfront lots, preserve views, updated interiors, storm protection, or homes in especially desirable neighborhoods.

 Even within the same community, two homes with the same floorplan can vary significantly in value based on condition, lot placement, and upgrades.
 That is why pricing strategy, listing presentation, and comparable sales matter so much before the appraisal ever happens.